lschulz/scapy-scion-int/README.md

 - SCMP (only Echo Request and Reply)
 - BFD over SCION
 - INT-MD over UDP
-- In-band Telemetry over SCION (prototype)
+- Inter-domain INT for SCION

 Some SCION tools built with Scapy are available in [tools](/tools).